compound-finance/comet/certora/README.md

 ## Running Instructions
 To run a verification job:

-1. Open terminal and `cd` your way to the main Comet repository.
+1. Open terminal and `cd` your way to the `certora` directory in the Comet repository.

-2. Apply the `certora_modifications` patch by running the `apply_patch.sh`:
+2. `touch` the `applyHarness.patch` file to make sure its last modification timestamp is later than your contracts:
     ```sh
-    sh certora/scripts/apply_patch
+    touch applyHarness.patch
     ```

-3. Run the script you'd like to get results for:
+3. Execute the `munged` command in the make file to copy the contracts to the munged directory and apply the changes in the patch:
     ```sh
+    make munged
+    ```

+4. `cd` your way back to to the main Comet directory.

+5. Run the script you'd like to get results for:
+    ```sh
     sh certora/scripts/verifyInterestComputation.sh
     ```

 * You can also run the script `verifyAll.sh` to run all the scripts consecutively.
-It also contains a patch apply command, so be mindful not to reverse it if you already executed the second point.

 </br>